kuldeepdhakar/intent_classification/README.md

 ## How to Run and Test

 1. **Python Version**: The code is written in Python version 3.8, and it is important to note this requirement as it ensures compatibility with the codebase.
+Please create a seperate virtual environment.

 2. **Requirements.txt**: The "requirements.txt" file contains a list of all the necessary dependencies and packages required to run the code successfully.
 To install these dependencies, you can use the following command: